Diagnostics for a fitted causal model

 Positivity

 For binary treatment, fits a logistic regression of the treatment on the confounders and flags individuals whose estimated propensity score falls outside ps_bounds.
 The returned positivity table summarises the propensity score distribution and the number/fraction of near-violations.
+The propensity score is intervention-independent, so each panel carries an identical positivity table.

 Balance (IPW and matching)